revel/revel.github.io/manual/debug.md

 Go applications can be debugged using the [GNU Debugger (GDB)](http://www.gnu.org/software/gdb/).

 - See Go's [official guide](http://golang.org/doc/gdb)
-- This [lincon loop[ blog post (https://lincolnloop.com/blog/introduction-go-debugging-gdb/)
+- This [lincon loop blog post] (https://lincolnloop.com/blog/introduction-go-debugging-gdb/)
 - This [StackOverflow - Revel debugging HOWTO](http://stackoverflow.com/questions/23952886/revel-debugging-how-to) post

-The example below is a quick shortened version of the above and thanks ;-)
+The material below is a quick shortened version of the above and thanks ;-)

-Work in progress
+*Work in progress* and soon